turingschool/accelerated-mod-0/git/index.md

 ## Check For Understanding

-[Follow the directions in this Gist](https://gist.github.com/ameseee/e9ccdf8fae906a3bd1a3d5e81731413b) and submit your fork of it in the Google Form.
+[Follow the directions in this Gist](https://gist.github.com/ameseee/e9ccdf8fae906a3bd1a3d5e81731413b) and submit your fork of it in the submission form.

 <br><br>